cmacrae/kove/README.md

 | `config` | `""`    | Path to the config file.
 If not set, this will look for the file `config.yaml` in the current directory |

 #### `config`
-Configuration of the exporter is very simple at the moment.
 A YAML manifest can be provided in the following format to describe how and what you want to watch for evaluation:
 ```yaml
 namespace: default
 ignoreChildren: true